Yu Shan: Hiking

 The east, west, north, and south peaks surround the main summit.
 The east peak rises to a height of 3869 m and is considered one of Taiwan's Ten Major Summits (十峻).
 The south peak is a sharp pinnacle of black shale.
 The relatively accessible west side of Yushan is covered with thick forests.
 The north peak is part of a long, gently-rising ridge; this peak consists of two high points that resemble a camel's humps.
-The North Peak is also home to Taiwan's highest permanently occupied building, the Yushan Weather Station, where the occasional visitors are warmly welcomed.
+The North Peak is also home to Taiwan's highest permanently occupied building, the Yushan weather station, where visitors are sometimes welcomed.

 Flora and fauna

 Taiwan, with the tropic of Cancer across the center of the island, has a climate between tropical and subtropical.
 The average temperature is 23.5 C. Here low elevation areas support evergreen broadleaved forests.
 As elevation increases, evergreen broadleaved forests are gradually replaced by deciduous forests and coniferous forests.
 At mountain peaks with alpine conditions, only mosses, liverworts and occasionally grasses can be found on the ground.

 All of the above vegetation variations can be seen in the Yushan area from low foothills to high summits with an elevation difference of 3.6 km.
 Because of these wide climatic and vegetation variations, this environment nurtures the richest and most diversified wildlife in Taiwan.
 Preliminary investigations reveal that there are 130 species of birds, 28 species of mammals, 17 species of reptiles, 12 species of amphibians, and 186 species of butterflies in Yushan National Park.
 In fact, Yushan is nicknamed "the ark" by academics who see it as a repository of Taiwan's rare species.
 It is almost an encyclopedia of Taiwan's ecological systems, a geological museum and an important habitat of one-third of Taiwan's endemic species, such as: